An annual symposium convening scholars and practitioners

 Many instances of pharmaceutical use fit well within standard medical narratives of disease and treatment, and are appropriate and uncontroversial.
 But in other instances, it is less clear that medications are being used to treat “disease.”
 Critics have even charged that in some cases diagnostic categories have been designed and publicized to fit (and to sell) a certain drug, and not the other way around.

 Pharmaceutical use raises important theological and philosophical questions.
 For example, how do pharmaceuticals change our relationship to our bodies?
 How do humans understand the body’s finitude and contingency in a world filled with colorful pharmaceutical ads, which depict (pharmacologically-modified) bodies in particular, glorified ways?
 How do pharmaceuticals shape our understanding of suffering and illness?
 How do they change our practices and expectations regarding care for the body in maintaining health?

-With the generous support of the McDonald Agape Foundation, we will convene a series of four annual conferences that address these important theological, philosophical, and clinical questions.
+With the generous support of the McDonald Agape Foundation, we will convene a series of five annual conferences that address these important theological, philosophical, and clinical questions.

 “Do not be anxious about your body:” How is medical management of risks to future health compatible with Christian discipleship?

 Due to COVID-19 Closures, the 2020 Out of Meds Conference was cancelled.
 The public lecture originally scheduled for April 2nd, entitled “Saved by Grace Through Pharma?
 Medicine, the Gospel, and the Quest for Eternal Life” with Kavin Rowe and Bradley Gregory was later held as a TMC Virtual Seminar on February 24th, 2021.
 The recording for that seminar can be found here.